 2 - 4

-Thin Lip
+Thin Lips

-Depend on level of severity
+Depend on condition

 Recessed chin, undefined jawline